 Please do remember that your child has spent many years relying on his or her present behaviors.
 Your child’s behavior pattern has taken years to develop; it will not change overnight.
 However, committing to Brainjogging twice daily will help your child change his or her behavior over time.
-Brainjogging is the answer to parents of children with learning disabilities.
+Brainjogging is the answer for parents of children with learning disabilities.

 Is there anything that may hinder Brainjogging’s effects?